Megacopta cribraria: Southeastern United States

 In the Southeastern United States, M. cribraria is an invasive species, and was first noticed in northeastern Georgia in 2009.
 As of 2012, it was spreading rapidly into the surrounding states of Alabama, Florida, North Carolina, South Carolina, Tennessee, and Virginia.
 It has recently begun to invade Maryland and Mississippi, as well.
 In 2017, M. cribraria was observed in Texas.

+The bug causes problems not only for agricultural operations, but is also a major nuisance pest for residents.
+It "gathers in huge numbers in houses or other structures, seeking shelters in autumn."
+When disturbed it gives out an unpleasant smell.
+It also "produces a yellow substance when crushed that can stain cloth, wood and other surfaces."
+It is also reported to occasionally cause skin irritation.

 Current research

 Universities and corporations throughout the Southeastern United States have begun research into alternative means of dealing with the kudzu bug.
 Universities in Georgia, South Carolina, and North Carolina, such as North Carolina State University and Georgia State University, have produced publications since 2011 until 2014 regarding M. cribraria pest management.
 One recent work demonstrates that the kudzu bug's diet in Alabama is broader than originally believed.

 In theory the complete dependence of the pest upon the symbiont for pest phenotype recommends an easy control method: Deliberately provide Ishikawaella which is defective on G. max.
 Even better this would then be transmitted vertically.
 However, because the effective symbiont is also already present in the target population, there is no reason to think that the defective symbiont would overwhelm or even persist alongside the pest enabling symbiont.